 We use your personal data:

-- If you place an order from us online we need to process that order, which will mean passing your name and address on to our fulfilment provider or our trusted logistics or courier third parties.
+- If you place an order from us online or over the telephone we need to process that order, which will mean passing your name and address on to our fulfilment provider or our trusted logistics or courier third parties.

 - We also work with data analysis firms, consumer insight agencies and market research agencies to help us understand our customers and ensure that we continue to meet their needs and serve them most efficiently.
 The majority of this data is statistical/analytical and it is not possible to identify you from this information.